Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-• Is the space under the floor protected and does it have a water barrier in place?
+• Is the space under the floor insulated and is a ground water barrier in place?

-• Is the ceiling insulation in need of topping up? require topping up or replacing?
+• Does the ceiling insulation need to be topped up or replaced?

-• Does the heat pump have enough capacity?
+• Can the unit heat up enough capacity?

 • Does the home have enough air circulation, including extractor fans?